 These Rules are intended to reflect the consensus of the committee and the court that mediation become part of the case management process and that, like the case management process, there be flexibility in the use of Court annexed alternative dispute resolution.
-It is the intent of these Rules that the court, working with the parties, may refer cases to mediation at any time beforeprior to trial, but most frequently, at the time of entry of the case management order.
-Additionally, the court should have the authority to stay (for reasonable periods) discovery or other litigation transactions in order to reduce the costs to parties and to facilitate mediation.
+It is the intent of these Rules that the court, working with the parties, may refer cases to mediation at any time before trial, but most frequently, at the time of entry of the case management order.
+Additionally, the court should have the authority to stay (for reasonable periods) discovery or other litigation transactions to reduce the costs to parties and facilitate mediation.
 Alternatively, the court should be able, in appropriate cases, to stay the mediation process.
 Nothing in these Rules is intended to limit the court's ability to conduct settlement conferences pursuant to Fed.
 R. Civ.
 P. 16.
-Further, the committee further recommends that the Local Rules governing ADR in the Western Division be interpreted by the court with flexibility in allowing the parties the alternative of electing private avenues of alternative dispute resolution such as private arbitration or mediation.
+Further, the committee recommends that the Local Rules governing ADR in the Western Division be interpreted by the court with flexibility in allowing the parties the alternative of electing private avenues of alternative dispute resolution such as private arbitration.

 (b) Complementary Alternative Dispute Resolution.
-Nothing in These Local Rules shall be interpreted as limiting are not intended to limit the court or the parties from engaging in ADR outside of the court's mediation program.
-The court willshall have the authority to engage the parties in accordance with Fed.
+These Local Rules are not intended to limit the court or the parties from engaging in ADR outside of the court's mediation program.
+The court will have the authority to engage the parties in accordance with Fed.
 R. Civ.
-P. 16 and, additionally, the court may at its discretion, allow the parties a reasonable opportunity to participate in private ADR.
+P. 16.
+Additionally, the court may, at its discretion, allow the parties a reasonable opportunity to participate in private ADR.
 Private ADR proceedings are not subject to the enforcement, immunity, or other provisions of the ADR Local Rules.